 “Oftentimes, we are not approached regarding a specific concern before it is filed directly with OCR, and a majority of complaints are dismissed,” Yarosh wrote.
 “Also, it should be noted that voluntary resolution agreements are just that — the institution entering into an agreement does not amount to a violation — it agrees that it is willing to voluntarily take some action to address a concern raised in a complaint.”

 As a whole, the SUNY system, which has a total enrollment of roughly 424,000 students, has seen 340 civil rights cases filed with the OCR between January 2015 and May 2018, 77 of which resulted in violations or corrective changes — a high number in comparison to other large state university systems across the country.
-In the University of California system, for example, which has an enrollment of roughly 280,000, 12 cases across the same time period resulted in violations or corrective changes.
+In the University of California system, which has an enrollment of roughly 280,000, 12 cases across the same time period resulted in violations or corrective changes, according to data from a ProPublica investigation into civil rights violations at higher education institutions nationwide.
 In the University System of Ohio, which enrolls almost 500,000 students, 17 cases were found to result in violations or corrective changes.

 All but two SUNY schools, Tompkins-Cortland Community College and SUNY Upstate Medical University, had cases filed against them that resulted in violations or corrective changes.
 At Buffalo State College, five cases have resulted in violations or corrective change, including a case where the OCR determined that the college failed to “take prompt and effective action reasonably calculated to stop any discrimination [or] harassment, prevent its recurrence and remedy its effects.”
 At the University at Albany, the OCR determined men had more opportunities to participate in athletic activities than women for the 2014-15, 2015-16 or 2016-17 academic years, a violation of Title IX, a federal law protecting students from discrimination based on sex.
 And in a case at SUNY Cobleskill, the OCR found that parking lots near Wheeler Hall, located on the western side of the campus, didn’t meet standards set by the ADA, making it difficult for individuals parking in specified accessible spaces to access the building.
 Holly Liapis, SUNY press secretary, wrote in an emailed statement that SUNY aims to ensure all campuses are in compliance with federal civil rights laws.